Ups and Downs and Louds and Softs1

 But I have to be careful here and continually ask the question, to what end?
 Because to try to sound a note that might fit into more ears, a note other than the one God gave me, would be to give up music altogether.
 What part of me would I have to bend out of shape to make that happen?
 And to what ears would I be bending it?
 And could I bend it back if I needed to?
 I can begin to answer those questions now: I would have to bend an integral part of my own voice.
 Those ears would be strangers to me.
 And I don’t know, but it would not be worth the risk.

 No. My job is not to be heard by more ears, but to bring the ear that has drawn close even closer.
-My job is to perfect my craft, not adopt the craft of someone else*.
+My job is to work my own craft toward perfection, not adopt the craft of someone else*.
 And nothing needs to be bent out of shape for that.

 I just read Tennyson’s Ulysses, and the music there was inaudible to me.
 Maybe it’s the time of day (1:10 pm at this moment) when I would rather be napping than handling old British literature.
 Or maybe it’s simply the lack of that answering note in my own ear; i.e. maybe there can be no time when our exhilarations (mine and Tennyson’s) line up.